-- 5. Recheck the vertical tilt of the drive-side blade wheel with the blade guide alignment tool.
-Readjust the blade wheel as necessary until the front and rear of the tool are the same distance from the bed rail (within 1/16" [1.5 mm]). - 6.
-Remove the tool from the blade and reattach it near the outer blade guide assembly. - 7.
+- Readjust the blade wheel as necessary until the front and rear of the tool are the same distance from the bed rail (within 1/16" [1.5 mm]). - 10.
+Remove the tool from the blade and reattach it near the outer blade guide assembly. - 11.
 Measure from the tool to the bed rail at both ends of the tool.
-If the measurements at the front and rear ends of the tool differ by more than 1/16" (1.5 mm), adjust the vertical tilt of the idle-side blade wheel.

-See Figure 8-14.
-Use the vertical adjustment screws to adjust the idle-side blade wheel.

-To tilt the wheel up, loosen the bottom adjustment screw one quarter turn.
-Loosen the jam nut on the top adjustment screw and tighten the screw.
-Tighten the top and bottom jam nuts.
+If the measurements at the front and rear ends of the tool differ by more than 1/16" (1.5 mm), adjust the vertical tilt of the idle-side blade wheel. - 12.
+Use the vertical adjustment screws to adjust the idle-side blade wheel. - 1).
+TTo tilt the wheel down/up, loosen the top/bottom adjustment screw one quarter turn. - 2).
+Loosen the jam nut on the bottom/top adjustment screw and tighten the screw. - 3).
+Tighten the top and bottom jam nuts. - 13.
+Recheck the vertical tilt of the idle-side blade wheel with the blade guide alignment tool. - 14.
+Readjust the blade wheel as necessary until the front and rear of the tool are the same distance from the bed rail (within 1/16" [1.5 mm]). - 15.
+Check the position of the blade on the idle-side blade wheel.